RomanKubiak/ctrlr/README.md

 You need to set the creation of the precompiled header for the stdafx.cpp.

+Prior to building you must ensure that [libusb-1.0](https://github.com/libusb/libusb/wiki/Windows) is installed.

 If you don't have Introjucer/Projucer built, disable the "Pre-Build Event" for the Debug Configuration, or else it will fail.
 If you wish to re-create resources though point the correct path to Projucer.exe